-Face and neck tattoos have been recently rising in popularity, but they are some of the most painful places on the body to tattoo.
+Face and neck tattoos have recently been rising in popularity, although, they are some of the most painful places on the body to tattoo.
 There are many nerve endings on the head, face, and neck that can cause irritation and severe pain.

-Tattooing parts of your face, like your lips, can lead to swelling, bleeding, or bruising leading to pain after you’ve had them tattooed.
+Tattooing parts of your face, (such as your lips,) can lead to swelling, bleeding, or bruising.
+All of which can generate an increased amount of pain after you’ve had them tattooed.

 Depending on your tolerance level, getting a tattoo on your forearm can cause a low to a low-moderate amount of pain.

 However, tattooing too close to the wrist can cause vibrating pain.
-This sensation isn’t as painful as some spots but may fluctuate depending on if you are thinner and have less skin and fat over your bones.
+This sensation isn’t as painful as some spots.
+The intensity in pain here can depend on your build and whether you have less skin and fat over your bones.

 Hands and Fingers